figures with their beautiful and regular curves, which could only have

 star, and one is oriented to the cardinal directions.
 Unfortunately,

 there are almost no clues to help one retrace the original process of

-How to Solve an
+How to Solve an Unsolvable

-the same puzzle..
-The monkey had been fashioned clad in impenetrable mystery to all except those already familiar with the Cone & Square concept!
+not to those already familiar with the Cone & Square concept!

 terms of sheer complexity, Nazca Monkey does not begin to compare

 Athena engraving, but it is no less captivating.
 The

 per se culminates in a virtual lesson on the one

 regular 5-pointed star in only thirteen steps - the fastest

 construction there is.
 It's not rocket-science, but it does